mahilab/MEL/README.md

 ### DAQ Interfaces

 One of the primary benefits of using MEL is that it provide a common DAQ interface for interacting with commercially available hardware.
-At present, MEL supports DAQs from Quanser such as the **Q8-USB** and **Q2-USB**, and embedded systems form NI such as the **myRIO**, with future plans for integrating more devices from these and other manufactures.
+At present, MEL supports DAQs from Quanser such as the **QPIDe**, **Q8-USB**, and **Q2-USB**, and embedded systems form NI such as the **myRIO**, with future plans for integrating more devices from these and other manufactures.

 ```cpp
 Q8Usb daq;                            // instantiate Quanser Q8-USB DAQ